Best Things to Do in Denmark, Western Australia

 Looking for more family-friendly things to do in Western Australia?
 Read our guide on the Top Free Things to Do in Australia’s Southwest!

 Boston Brewery is one of our favourite breweries in Western Australia’s South West Region.
 You cannot come to Denmark without a visit to this brewery.
-With an incredible food menu and a great selection beer and wine it is hard to pass up!
+With an incredible food menu and a great selection of beer and wine, it is hard to pass up!

 All along Denmark’s coastline are pristine beaches, stretching for 100kms.
 With a diversity of white sandy beaches to rock pools and headlands there is plenty of room, even in the peak summer season.